clesleycode/python-data-visualization/Intro to Data Visualization in Python.md

 We want to always label the axes of plots to tell users what they're looking at.
 You can do this in matplotlib, very easily:

 If we want to attach a label on the x-axis, we can do that with the `xlabel()` function:

 ``` python
 plt.xlabel("X Axis")
 ```

 With a quick modification, we can also do that for the y-axis:

 ``` python
 plt.ylabel("Y Axis")
 ```

 What good is a visualization without a title to let us know what the visualization is showing?
 Luckily, matplotlib has a built in function for that:

 ``` python
 plt.title("Title Here")
 ```

 Lastly, we can even customize the range for the x and y axes:

 ``` python
 plt.xlim(0, 10)
 plt.ylim(0, 10)
 ```

 ## 4.0 Seaborn

+[seaborn](http://seaborn.pydata.org/introduction.html#introduction) is a library for making statistical graphics in Python.
+It's built on top of matplotlib and is tightly integrated with the PyData stack, including support for numpy and pandas data structures and statistical routines from scipy and statsmodels.

 ``` python
 import matplotlib.pyplot as plt